 Available statistics on Nigeria’s housing shortage is worrisome.
 With a population of about 180 million, an annual population growth rate of 2.8 per cent and an annual urban population growth rate of 4.7 per cent, influential data estimate the country’s housing deficit at over 17million.

-UN findings reveal that about 1.6 billion people live in substandard housing and over 100 million are homeless, world over.
+UN findings reveal that about 1.6 billion people live in substandard housing and over 100 million are homeless, the world over.
 More worrisome is the fact that over 100 million Nigerians are considered to live in substandard housing, across the nation.

 In this exclusive interview with Amazons Watch Magazine, Ibieno Ogolo, Chief Responsibility Officer for the EKO Development Company, that is involved in the development of high-end residential properties, such as the Eko Atlantic City, highlighted some of the challenges in Nigeria’s real estate industry, and some of the ways the deficit in the country can be addressed.
 Ogolo also discussed the impact of her prime real estate projects in Africa.
 Excerpt: